udondan/terraform-aws-s3-cloudfront-page/README.md

 Terraform module for publishing a static page via AWS CloudFront.

-This module creates all required resources, except those related to the domain record.
+- S3 bucket creation
+- Syncing `root` folder to S3 via Terraform resource (not local-exec) and therefore:
+  - you'll see all planned object changes in a `terraform plan`
+  - works nicely with Terraform Cloud.
+- Creates CloudFront distribution
+- Creates SSL certificate
+- Installs Lambda function for invalidating CloudFront cache, triggered by changes on S3 objects

+The module **does not** take care of the DNS record.
 You need to create a CNAME record for your domain pointing to the CloudFront domain name.

-This module also takes care of syncing the content to the S3 bucket via Terraform resources (not local-exec) and therefore works nicely with Terraform Cloud.

-Futhermore a lambda function will be deployed which will invalidate CloudFront objects whenever a file is updated on S3.

 ## Usage